Will the India Women’s Cricket Team Excel in Their Preparatory Camp in Visakhapatnam Ahead of the ODI WC?

 Frequently Asked Questions

-The camp is set to commence on August 25, with players reporting on August 24.
+The India women's cricket team will start their preparatory camp in Visakhapatnam on August 25, with players expected to arrive on August 24.

 When does the ODI World Cup start?